chonesial/r/README.md

 Now Create a new Database by typing “use databasename”

 ## MongoDb Basic Commands to Begin With
-<p id="usesyn">This is the paragraph I want to link to.</p>
+<p id="usesyn">These are some basic commands that we will use as we move forward operating the databse</p>

-1. show dbs - shows a list of all the databases in your MongoDB instance.
+- show dbs - shows a list of all the databases in your MongoDB instance.
-2. use <database_name> - switches to the specified database.
+- use <database_name> - switches to the specified database.
 If the database doesn't exist, it will be created when you first save data   to it.

-3. db.dropDatabase() - deletes the current database.
+- db.dropDatabase() - deletes the current database.

-4. show collections - shows a list of all the collections in the current database.
+- show collections - shows a list of all the collections in the current database.

-5. db.createCollection(<collection_name>) - creates a new collection in the current database with the specified name.
+- db.createCollection(<collection_name>) - creates a new collection in the current database with the specified name.

-6. db.<collection_name>.insertOne(<document>) - inserts a new document into the specified collection.
+- db.<collection_name>.insertOne(<document>) - inserts a new document into the specified collection.

-7. db.<collection_name>.find() - retrieves all documents in the specified collection.
+- db.<collection_name>.find() - retrieves all documents in the specified collection.

-8. db.<collection_name>.find(<query>) - retrieves documents that match the specified query in the specified collection.
+- db.<collection_name>.find(<query>) - retrieves documents that match the specified query in the specified collection.

-9. db.<collection_name>.updateOne(<query>, <update>) - updates the first document that matches the specified query in the specified collection with the specified update.
+- db.<collection_name>.updateOne(<query>, <update>) - updates the first document that matches the specified query in the specified        collection with the specified update.

-10. db.<collection_name>.updateMany(<query>, <update>) - updates all documents that match the specified query in the specified collection with the specified update.
+- db.<collection_name>.updateMany(<query>, <update>) - updates all documents that match the specified query in the specified collection   with the specified update.

-11. db.<collection_name>.deleteOne(<query>) - deletes the first document that matches the specified query in the specified collection.
+- db.<collection_name>.deleteOne(<query>) - deletes the first document that matches the specified query in the specified collection.

-12. db.<collection_name>.deleteMany(<query>) - deletes all documents that match the specified query in the specified collection.
+- db.<collection_name>.deleteMany(<query>) - deletes all documents that match the specified query in the specified collection.

 ## Creation and Managing the Database